 Anaerobic digestion is a proven technology that can convert organic waste and high-strength wastewater into biomethane.
-Our ultimate goal is to improve its process kinetics.
-To develop a sustainable and high-rate anaerobic digestion process, we explore different strategies, including pre-treatment of feedstock, electrochemically assisted digestion, co-digestion of complementary waste streams, and resource recovery from digestate.
-Our research also focuses on direct interspecies electron transfer (DIET), a recently discovered microbial syntrophy in the anaerobic microbiome.
+To develop a sustainable and high-rate anaerobic digestion process, we explore different strategies, including pre-treatment of feedstock, electrochemically assisted digestion, co-digestion of complementary waste streams, and promoting direct interspecies electron transfer (DIET), a recently discovered microbial syntrophy in the anaerobic microbiome.
 Furthermore, our team focuses on understanding the fate and control strategies of emerging contaminants, such as (nano)microplastics and antibiotic resistance genes.

 Microbial Electrochemical Technologies